-A Time Out (TO) can be used to train your dog to stop "rude" behaviors like playing too rough, and non-fearful barking.
+A dog Time Out (TO) can be used to train your dog to stop "rude" behaviors like playing too rough, and non-fearful barking.
 The most important thing to remember about the TO is that it should be used sparingly.
-Removing your dog from his social circle is a punishment to him and punishments can have negative side-effects.
+Removing your dog from his people is a punishment to him and punishments can have negative side-effects.
 One possible side-effect with the TO is that your dog decides that you walking towards him is a "bad thing", because it sometimes leads to him being put in time out.
-This is why it is best to use the TO in moderation and put lots of effort into prevention and teaching your dog good manners using rewards.
+This is why it is best to use the TO sparingly and put lots of effort into prevention and teaching your dog good manners using rewards.

 That said, here's how to use a Time Out:

-- Decide on a location for the Time Out.
+- Decide on a location for your dog's Time Out.
 Choose a location that your dog will find boring - neither scary nor wonderful and is safely puppy-proofed.
 Possible spaces are a tether, gated pantry, spare room, or bathroom.